 Today’s new feature allows you to perform a rolling deployment of an Auto Scaling Group within a CloudFormation stack.
 Instead of updating all of the instances in a group at the same time, you can now replace or modify the instances in a step-by-step fashion...This feature will increase availability of your application during an update.

 The part before the ellipsis - updating instances in a step-by-step fashion - works quite well.
-The part after - increasing availability - doesn't, unless you use this in a non-obvious way.
+The part after - increasing availability - doesn't, unless you use this in a very particular way.
 Before explaining why, I'll step back a second and explain how I expected this to work.

 Let's assume I'm building a feature to increase availability during a deploy.
 My building blocks are:

-- A load-balancer with a robust system health-check mechanism
+- A load-balancer with a robust health-check mechanism

 - A scaling system which knows how to use the health-check of a load balancer to decide if an instance it's managing is healthy or not